 I have no knowledge of the French language.
 Can I file my application?

 As a rule, a knowledge of French (at least passive) is required.
-However, candidates without any knowledge of the French language may apply for admission and ask to participate in the intensive French classes during the three weeks before the beginning of the Autumn semester, plus a French course during that semester.
+However, candidates without any knowledge of the French language can apply for admission and, if admitted, will have to participate in intensive French classes during the three weeks prior to the beginning of their first semester, as well as in a weekly 2-hour French course during their first academic year.
 Both courses are organised and financed by the Institute.
-At the end of the Autumn semester, these students will undergo a test, the result of which will appear on their transcript and on a separate certificate.
-Should the test be failed, it must be taken again at the beginning of the third semester.
+At the beginning of their third semester, these students will undergo a test, the result of which will appear on their transcript and on a separate certificate.
+Should the test be failed, it will have to be taken again at the beginning of the fourth semester.

 What English proficiency tests are recognised by the Institute?

 If prospective students are not native English speakers or have not studied in an English-taught undergraduate programme, they must take an English proficiency test.
 These applicants are urged to visit www.toefl.org (for the TOEFL test), www.ielts.org (for the IELTS test) or www.cambridgeesol.org (for the CAE and CEP tests) as quickly as possible for more information on this examination.
-Some minimum scores are required for admission to the Graduate Institute; TOEFL and IELTS scores are valid for two years.
+Some minimum scores are required for admission to the Graduate Institute.

 I do not have a diploma in English and it is too late to sit the test before January 15.
 What can I do?